Boiann/boudoir-studio/README.md

   The footer and its content is kept consistent in all four pages, including the thanks.html.

   * Upon successful query submission in the contact form the user is rewarded with a new page thanking the user for the query.
-    * Thanks.html contains a time-frame for the Studio's reply so the user knows when to expect it.
+    * [Thank You page](https://boiann.github.io/boudoir-studio/thanks.html "Link to Boudoir Studio thank you page") - contains a time-frame for the Studio's reply so the user knows when to expect it.
     * User's interaction is rewarded with two videos (linked from Youtube) from the Boudoir Photography expert, providing the user with additional info on how does a Boudoir Photoshoot look like and what to expect, the other video serving as a longer testimonial from a client.
     * The page also features "Back to Home" link so the user is not required to depend on "back" button of the browser or mouse.